The Marker Hotel Named One of the Best Workplaces in Ireland

-The Marker Hotel is delighted to announce that they have been officially recognised as one of the Best Workplaces in Ireland in 2019.
-The Marker Hotel were recognised at the 17th annual Great Place to Work Best Workplaces in Ireland awards in the Clayton Hotel on Burlington Road, Dublin on Wednesday 27th February.
-This is The Marker Hotel's 3rd consecutive year to be named as a top Irish workplace, which is assessed through Great Place to Work’s robust ‘Trust Index©’ employee survey and a thorough ‘Culture Audit©’ assessment of their policies and practices.
+We have been officially recognised as one of the Best Workplaces in Ireland during 2017, 2018 & 2019 by Great Place to Work Ireland.
+The awards are assessed through Great Place to Work’s robust ‘Trust Index©’ employee survey and a thorough ‘Culture Audit©’ assessment of our policies and practices.

 “With a record high of more than 2.28 million now employed in Ireland, and unemployment at 5.7%, we’re on the cusp of the oft-cited ‘full employment’.
 That might serve to explain why this year, the number of employees assessed by Great Place to Work in Ireland has more than doubled.
 They’ve given us a clear sense of their workplace experience and the workplace practices that Irish organisations of every size are putting in place to drive that experience.” said John Ryan, CEO of Great Place to Work® Ireland.